- Two person teams with a guide assigned per wild trout waters. No professionals or guides allowed.

 - Waters fished are the designated wild trout sections of each of the following rivers: Hat Creek: the 3.2 miles from PH 2 to the Fish Barrier; Fall River: from the confluence with the Tule River to the Spring Creek Bridge; the Pit River: from Lake Britton Dam to Pit 3 PH; the McCloud River: from McCloud Dam to the downstream end of the Nature Conservancy property; and the upper Sacramento River: from the Box Canyon dam until it becomes Lake Shasta.
 Tributaries are not considered parts of the wild trout sections.

 - There will be 3 full contest days with the requirement that each of the 5 rivers are fished for at least a ½-day.
 The final ½-day will be a free day to rest or fish non-tournament waters.

 - The teams will have six hours on the water each day.
 Movement between waters is not included in the 6 hour total.

-- A guide will be assigned to each team by random drawing at the opening dinner Wednesday evening.
+- Starting river and guide will be assigned to each team by random drawing at the opening dinner Wednesday evening.
 Teams will rotate between the guides who will remain with their local waters.

 - Guides are scorekeepers and only trout actually measured by or visually confirmed by the guide count towards the team’s total.
 Each guide will carry a scorecard for the team they guide.
 The guides will report totals to the judges each night.

 - The length of trout is the fork length: nose to base of V in tail.

 - Guides and teams will meet at 7:30 breakfast each morning to plan their day.
-Teams fishing the Upper Sac and McCloud will leave earlier in the morning.
+Teams fishing the Fall and Hat will leave earlier in the morning.

-- Clearwater Lodge office will serve as the communication and coordination center during the contest.
+- CalTrout staff at the McCloud Hotel will serve as the communication and coordination center during the contest.
 Phone number: 530-336-5005.

 - All Fish and Game Laws and all Motor Vehicle laws must be obeyed.